vlingo-net/xoom-net-common/CONTRIBUTING.md

 Thanks for your kind assistance! :smile:

-Vaughn Vernon and the Vlingo.NET team
+Vaughn Vernon and the Vlingo .NET team